aselshall/rm/hw/big-picture.md

    - Begin executing your research as detailed in your proposal.
 You may  <span style="color:red">start this semester if ready</span>, and continue in the Spring semester through the <span style="color:red">ENG 6941 Project course</span> or as part of your MS thesis research.

 8. **Analyze and Document Your Findings**:
-   - Interpret your results, draw conclusions, and document your findings in ENG 6941 Project course or your MS thesis research.
+   - Interpret your results, draw conclusions, and document your findings in ENG 6941 Project course or your MS thesis research

 <h2 style="color:blue">Publish</h2>

 8. **Disseminate Your Findings**:
-   - Present your findings to the class, at a research symposiums like [Eagle-X](https://www.fgcu.edu/eaglex/), or at a conferences like [AGU](https://www.agu.org/annual-meeting).
+   - Present your findings to the class, at a research symposiums like [Eagle-X](https://www.fgcu.edu/eaglex/), or at a conferences like [AGU](https://www.agu.org/annual-meeting)
-   - Share your work through peer-reviewed publications, preprients, blog posts, story maps, and other platforms.
+   - Share your work through peer-reviewed publications, preprients, blog posts, story maps, and other platforms